“Stress-induced hair loss may become noticeable after as little as three months.”

 A recent study conducted by the US University of Indiana, found that stress is a major factor in several different types of hair loss.

 Stress is far more problematic than many people think, and is certainly something that many people suffer through, especially in today’s fast-paced world.
-Stress can have very severe effects on your health and can also cause significant hair loss.
+Stress can have very severe effects on your health and can also cause stress-related hair loss.

 According to research from 2014 by UK hair care and salon brand Percy & Reed, 50 percent of men and 75 percent of women blame work stress for their thinning hair.
 Another study from the same year carried out by L’Oreal found that women are losing their hair earlier than ever, with a sixth of those polled saying they had experienced hair loss before turning 30.